Prior Lake, MN Spousal Support Lawyer Serving the South Metro

 How Much is Spousal Support & How Long Does Spousal Support Last?

 There are no specific guidelines for how much spousal support you’ll have to pay and you’ll have to keep making payments until your ex is remarried, cohabitating, or dead.
-If you’re getting divorced and need to know your options for spousal support, our attorneys can help you.
+If you’re getting divorced and need to know your options for spousal support, our lawyer can help you.

 But when it comes to unfair negotiations and unfriendly courtrooms, our claws come out.
 We are probably all that stands between you and an overwhelming judicial system, so we take it very seriously.